PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/setup/setup/functions/main.md

 ## Throws

-Error if any setup step fails
+Error - if any setup step fails.